apache/spark/BREEZE.rst

 *
   If you are on MacOS you need gnu ``getopt`` and ``gstat`` to get Airflow Breeze running.
 Typically you need to run ``brew install gnu-getopt coreutils`` and then follow instructions (you need to link the gnu getopt version to become first on the PATH).
+Make sure to re-login after you make the suggested changes.

 *
   Latest stable Docker Community Edition installed and on the PATH.
-It should be configured to be able to run ``docker`` commands directly and not only via root user

-  * your user should be in ``docker`` group.
+It should be configured to be able to run ``docker`` commands directly and not only via root user.
+You user should be in the ``docker`` group.
 See `Docker installation guide <https://docs.docker.com/install/>`_

+*
+  When you develop on Mac OS you usually have not enough disk space for Docker if you start using it seriously.
+You should increase disk space available before starting to work with the environment.
+  Usually you have weird problems of docker containers when you run out of Disk space.
+It might not be obvious that space is an issue.

+  If you get into weird behaviour try
+  `Cleaning Up Docker <CONTRIBUTING.md#cleaning-up-cached-docker-imagescontainers>`_

+  See `Docker for Mac - Space <https://docs.docker.com/docker-for-mac/space>`_ for details of increasing disk space available for Docker on Mac.

+  At least 128 GB of Disk space is recommended.
+You can also get by with smaller space but you should more often clean the docker disk space periodically.

+*
+  On MacOS, the default 2GB of RAM available for your docker containers, but more memory is recommended (4GB should be comfortable).
+For details see
+  `Docker for Mac - Advanced tab <https://docs.docker.com/v17.12/docker-for-mac/#advanced-tab>`_

 *
   Latest stable Docker Compose installed and on the PATH.
 It should be